jigyasa1216/jigyasa1216/README.md

 - 🔭 I’m currently working on **AI/ML.**

-- 🌱 I’m also learning **UI/UX Design and Computer Vision.**

 - 🤝 I’m eager to **collaborate and contribute!**

 - 🎓 I’m a pre-final year student pursuing **Mechanical and Automation Engineering** from Indira Gandhi Delhi Technical University for Women.

 - 📚 Find me on Leetcode: https://leetcode.com/jigyasa1216/

-- 💻 Contact me for teaming up for a hackathon!

 - 👨‍💻 All of my projects are available at: [https://bit.ly/3Dp0yq2](https://bit.ly/3Dp0yq2)